 Our 2008 Equity Incentive Plan, or 2008 Plan, provides for the grant of incentive and nonstatutory stock options, restricted stock, stock appreciation rights, performance units and performance shares to employees, directors and consultants and subsidiary corporations' employees and consultants.
-The 2008 Plan also allows any shares returned under our Amended and Restated 1998 Stock Option Plan, or 1998 Plan, as a result of cancellation of options or repurchase of shares issued pursuant to the 1998 Plan, to be issued under the 2008 Plan subject to a maximum limit of 3,084,848 shares.
-As of June 30, 2013 a total of 365,696 shares have been reserved under the 2008 Plan as a result of the cancellation of options or repurchase of shares under the 1998 Plan.
+The 2008 Plan also allows any shares returned under our Amended and Restated 1998 Stock Option Plan, or 1998 Plan, as a result of cancellation of options or repurchase of shares issued pursuant to the 1998 Plan, to be issued under the 2008 Plan.
 In addition, the 2008 Plan provides for annual increases in the number of shares available for issuance thereunder on the first day of each fiscal year, beginning with the 2010 fiscal year, equal to the lowest of:

-- · five percent of the outstanding shares of our common stock on the last day of the immediately preceding fiscal year; - 1.785.714 shares: or - such other amount as our board of directors may determine.
+- · five percent of the outstanding shares of our common stock on the last day of the immediately preceding fiscal year; - 1,785,714 shares; or - · such other amount as our board of directors may determine.

 On January 1, 2013, in accordance with the 2008 Plan annual increase provisions, the authorized shares in the 2008 Plan increased by 1,294,874 shares.
-As of June 30, 2013, a total of 5,835,258 shares were reserved for issuance under the 2008 Plan.
+As of September 30, 2013, a total of 7,520,691 shares were reserved for issuance under our stock plans, of which 611,359 were available for future grants under the 2008 Plan.
 Options are granted with exercise prices equal to the closing fair market value of the common stock on the date of the grant.
 The terms of options may not exceed 10 years.
 Generally, options vest over a four-year period, but may be granted with different vesting terms.